fbado66/Shopify_FrontEnd-Assessment/README.md

-# The Shoppies Movie Awards!
+# The Shoopies Movie Awards!

 This is short one page web application that allows the user to search for movies, nominate them, and have a list of a total of five nominations.